alexa-samples/skill-sample-python-smarthome-sandbox/instructions/create-sandbox.md

 > Leave the page open to copy the Client ID and Secret

 ### <span style="color:#aaa">3</span> Download the Source
-3.1 Clone the source into  working directory: `git clone https://github.com/alexa/skill-sample-python-smarthome-sandbox`
+3.1 Clone the source into a working directory using the command: `git clone https://github.com/alexa/skill-sample-python-smarthome-sandbox`
 > Optionally [download the master branch as a zip](https://github.com/alexa/skill-sample-python-smarthome-sandbox/archive/master.zip) and extract it to a working directory.

 ### <span style="color:#aaa">4</span> Run the client script
 4.1 From the command line, navigate to the cloned repository `skill-sample-python-smarthome-sandbox/client` folder.

-4.2 Within the */client* folder, run `pip install boto3` 4.3 To run the sandbox, then run `python sandbox.py` 4.4 Enter the Vendor ID, LWA Client ID, and LWA Client Secret when prompted
+4.2 Within the */client* folder, run `pip install boto3`

+4.3 To run the sandbox, then run `python sandbox.py`

+4.4 Enter the Vendor ID, LWA Client ID, and LWA Client Secret when prompted

 ### <span style="color:#aaa">5</span> Enable the skill